Phone: 817-697-4038 Fax: 877-409-3962

 Figure 1.
 SWIMMER’s SHOULDER

 Swimming is accomplished by propulsive forces of the swim stroke by adduction and friction.
-The pectoralis major, latissimus dorsi, subscapularis, and serratus anterior are major are essential contributors to these swim strokes.4
+Therefore, making the pectoralis major, latissimus dorsi, subscapularis, and serratus anterior essential contributors to these swim strokes.

-Any imbalance in muscle movement due to sudden uphill in training yardage or problems with the technique can initiate the onset of pain.
-A drop elbow during the recovery phase is an early sign of a Swimmer’s shoulder.5
+Moreover, any imbalance in muscle movement due to sudden uphill in training yardage or problems with the technique can initiate the onset of pain.
+A drop elbow during the recovery phase is an early sign of a Swimmer’s shoulder.

 What are the causes?